 - starting free/discounted trial use of a product

 - browsing a library

-For designers the factor mentioned above means that if they create design concentrated on conversion rates via positive user experience, their work will result in website or app bringing profit both for user and business.
+For designers, the factor mentioned above means that if they create design concentrated on conversion rates via positive user experience, their work will result in a website or app bringing profit both for user and business.

 Read more and review the examples on this topic in our previous article

 «Communications is at the heart of e-commerce and community.» (Meg Whitman)

 Definition.
 Sales funnel (in other words — purchase funnel) is a technique that is deeply customer-focused and based on the gradual involvement of a customer in the process that potentially gets finalized with the act of actual purchase.
 When this technique is applied, the customer moves through several stages of involvement providing him/her with necessary information about the product and benefits persuading them to make a purchase.

 The basic sales funnel includes the following stages: